-201 Life Sciences East, Stillwater, OK 74078

-405.744.5663 Fax: 405.744.1797 Website: www.cas.okstate.edu
+201 Life Sciences East, Stillwater, OK 74078 405.744.5663 Fax: 405.744.1797 Website: http://cas.okstate.edu/

 The College of Arts and Sciences not only offers a wide variety of programs in teaching, research and outreach, but also supports and reinforces all the other programs of the University.
-Apart from strong programs in the natural and social sciences and in the liberal and fine arts, the College provides a number of more specialized and interdisciplinary strengths and a variety of professional and pre-professional training.
-The College's 22 departments and two schools offer 62 degree programs and options at the bachelor's level, and in conjunction with the
+Apart from strong programs in the natural and social sciences and in the liberal and fine arts, the College provides a number of more specialized and interdisciplinary strengths and a variety of professional and preprofessional training.

 The Department of Economics and Legal Studies in Business in the Spears School of Business offers BA and BS degrees through the College of Arts and Sciences.
-The Department of Biochemistry and Molecular Biology in the College of Agricultural Sciences and Natural Resources also offers the BS through the College of Arts and Sciences
+The Department of Biochemistry and Molecular Biology in the College of Agricultural Sciences and Natural Resources also offers the BS through the College of Arts and Sciences.